-Away fans are located in the attractively named 'Paul Cox Panel & Paint South Stand' at one end of the pitch, where 800 supporters can be accommodated.
+Away fans are located in the Moulton College Stand at one end of the pitch, where 800 supporters can be accommodated.
+If demand requires it then an additional 423 seats can be allocated in the East Stand.
 One slight pain about Sixfields is that you can’t pay at the turnstiles.
-You have to buy your ticket first from a Portakabin and then you have to queue again.
+You have to buy your ticket first from a small cabin and then you have to queue again.
 Some away fans have got caught out by this when arriving late.
 However, I have received a number of reports complementing the standard of stewarding, other club officials and the Northampton fans themselves.
-Please note that if you club has a large away following to make sure that you have a ticket before travelling as it has not be unknown for away fans turning up on the day, to find that the away section has sold out.
-Food on sale inside the ground includes: Cheesburgers £4.20, Burgers £4, Hot Dogs £3.70, Various Pies £3.10 and Sausage Rolls £3.10.
+Please note that if your club has a large away following to make sure that you have a ticket before travelling as it has not been unknown for away fans turning up on the day, to find that the away section has sold out.
+Food on sale inside the ground includes; Cheeseburgers £4.40, Burgers £4.30, Hot Dogs £4.20, Various Pies £3.30, Cheese & Onion Pasties £3.30 and Jumbo Sausage Rolls £3.30.

 At Sixfields Stadium itself is Carrs Bar (the entrance to which is at the back of the Main Stand) which allows in away supporters.
 It also shows televised football.
-However with the recent burning down of the nearest pub the Sixfields Tavern, then this may revert back to being a home fans only venue.
 As Sixfields Stadium is built on a leisure complex on the outskirts of Northampton, then visiting fans on arrival are pretty much confined to the complex.
-Just going past McDonalds towards the top end there is a Flaming Grill pub, which offers real ale, serves food and shows televised sport.
+The nearest pub on the Sixfields Complex is the Sixfields Tavern, which is part of the Hungry Horse chain, so it offers food and is family friendly.
+It also contains a Sports Bar which shows Sky Sports, but it is primarily for home fans and bouncers man the entrance on matchdays.
+A better bet, just going past McDonalds towards the top end there is a Flaming Grill pub, called the Walter Tull, which offers real ale, serves food and shows televised sport.
 Behind the Flaming Grill is a Tenpin Bowling Alley which also has a bar and also shows televised sports.
 Nearer to the stadium there is a Frankie & Benny’s restaurant, which also serves alcohol.
 There are also a variety of other eating places nearby including a KFC, McDonalds and a Pizza Hut.

 Carl Brown adds; ‘I found myself drinking in a T.G.I.
 Friday’s outlet opposite the Main Stand.
 Maybe not your stereotypical pre-match watering hole but very convenient for a drink, plus there were a wonderful array of fine waitresses on display, serving the goods!’